 Thursday 11th June 2016 | 10:00 – 15:30 | Tegg’s Nose Country Park

-Learn about colour mixing for landscape painting, particularly focusing on how to make different greens.
+Learn about colour mixing for landscape painting with a focus on mixing different greens.https://www.eventbrite.co.uk/e/1982004388480?aff=oddtdtcreator

 You’ll learn about:

-- mixing different greens
+- approaches to mixing different greens

-- colour and temperature
+- colour relationships

-- underpainting and layering greens
+- underpainting and layering colour

-The exercises you’ll do will teach you how to analyse different shades of green and mix them with confidence.
+The colour mixing exercises you’ll do will teach you how to analyse different shades of green and mix them with confidence.
 Once you’ve mixed your greens you’ll look at different ways to layer and contrast them to create variety and interest.

 Plus, as usual we’ll also cover the practical side of working outside with lots of helpful hints and tips to make sure you get the most out of you plein air painting sessions.